 Here, you mark repay.

 Set the price you are willing to sell your BTC for.

-In the amount field, set how many BTC you are willing to sell.
+Set how many BTC you are willing to sell in the amount field.

 Binance Margin Trading Fees Review

-Binance margin trading fees are separated by maker and taker fee.
+Binance separates margin trading fees by maker and taker fees.